yongxinlyu/yongxinlyu.github.io/_posts/2025-03-18-my-macbook.md

 - **Terminal** – A portal to the **supercomputer** where I run my simulations.
 The macOS default app is simple, clean, and makes me feel like I’m hacking into NASA.
 (In reality, I’m just running jobs and waiting… a lot of waiting.)

 - **VS Code** – My ultimate coding playground.
 I live inside **Jupyter Notebooks** for scripting, data analysis, and figure plotting.
 I’ve tried many ways to host Jupyter but finally settled on VS Code—it has everything in one place. **Bonus:** You can keep **virtual pets** inside VS Code.
-Also, there’s a Buggo Cat that types when I type.
+Also, there’s a Bongo Cat that bongos when I type.
 10/10 feature.

 ---